 Celebrating a special occasion?
 You can actually dine aboard a boat, albeit one that remains stationary.
 The AB Celestial (named after its owner, Aishwarya Bhende), is perfectly positioned near West Bandra's Reclamation promenade to provide a magnificent view across the Bandra-Worli Sealink bridge.
 The luxury yacht has three levels of entertainment space that incorporates sky lounge bar on the top deck and restaurant that serves food from around the world (including some Indian dishes).
 Go there when it opens at 6 p.m. for the sunset and linger on into the night.
 It's open until 3 a.m. on weekends and 1:30 a.m. on weekdays.
 Expect to pay a minimum of 2,500 rupees per person.Continue to 9 of 10 below.

 09 of 10

-Birdsong, located in a lane off Hill Road near Ranwar Village, is an ideal place to stop for a bite to eat when exploring the street art in the neighborhood.
+Birdsong Organic Cafe, located in a lane off Hill Road near Ranwar Village, is an ideal place to stop for a bite to eat when exploring the street art in the neighborhood.
 The high ceilings of this bohemian cafe create a feeling of space and its huge windows let in an abundance of natural light.
 The owners are renowned for their baking.
-And, although all the ingredients are organic, it's still possible to indulge in comfort food such as lasagna and pizza.
-There are plenty of gluen-free and vegan options on the menu too, and jaggery (unrefined sugar) is used as a sweetener.
-Wash it all down with a yummy juice or smoothie for extra goodness!
+Although all the ingredients are organic, it's still possible to indulge in comfort food such as lasagna and pizza.
+There are plenty of gluten-free and vegan options on the menu too, and jaggery (unrefined sugar) is used as a sweetener.
+Wash it all down with a yummy juice or smoothie for extra goodness.

 10 of 10